palumbou/another_nixos_configurations_template/nixos_configs_template/common/README.md

 - **`battery_management.nix`** for configuring TLP battery management and power saving features.
 It includes battery charge thresholds, CPU scaling governors, and energy performance policies for both AC and battery modes.
 - **`boot_luks.nix`** for configuring boot parameters with LUKS encryption support and Plymouth boot splash settings.
+- **`os_optimization.nix`** for system optimization settings including automatic Nix garbage collection, Nix store optimization, systemd journal limits, SSD TRIM support, and zram configuration.
+This file is automatically imported by `system.nix`.
 - **`sudo.nix`** for enabling and managing sudo, such as adding custom rules that allow users in the **`wheel`** group (administrators) to execute specific system commands **without requiring a password** (NOPASSWD option).
+This file is automatically imported by `system.nix`.
 - **`system.nix`** file contains settings related to localization and the specific version of NixOS you're using.
+It automatically imports `sudo.nix` and `os_optimization.nix`.
 You'll typically import this file in each host's `configuration.nix` to ensure consistent locale and system-wide settings across all hosts.

 ---